gisquick/gisquick-doc/user-manual/before-publishing.rst

    Connect to publication server.

 Fill in the Gisquick server URL, username and password.
-You are now connected to the publication server and ready to publish your QGIS projects.
+You are now connected to the publication server and ready to publish projects from QGIS.

 .. thumbnail:: ../img/connect-to-server-01.png
    :width: 350px